 The getlastdp operation is provided to query the latest data values of time series.

 TSDB is available in the China (Shenzhen) region.
-This region has the following three zones: Zone A, Zone B and Zone C.
+The China (Shenzhen) region has three zones Zone A, Zone B, and Zone C.

 The API operation that is used to delete timelines is optimized.

 V1.1.1 released on November 16, 2017